FIN392/Raspberry/My_Raspberry_installation/README.md

 In tab '*Interfaces*', check '*Enable*' for '*SSH*'.

+Check SSH remote connection from a computer.

-*NOTE: From now and on monitor, keyboard and mouse connected to the Raspberry will not be necesary*
+**NOTE: From now on the monitor, keyboard and mouse connected to the Raspberry will not be necessary.**

 ## <a name="update"></a>OS update and base software installation